bitrise-io/devcenter/_articles/en/getting-started/getting-started-with-ios-apps.md

 - getting-started
 - ios
 - code-signing
-summary: 'Go through the procedure of adding an iOS app on Bitrise from start to finish, from adding the app to deploying it.
+description: 'Go through the procedure of adding an iOS app on Bitrise from start to finish, from adding the app to deploying it.
 Learn about Xcode testing and code signing. '
 menu:
   getting-started-main: